AusClimateService/npcp/reports/phase1/phase1_report.md

 > and biases tend to be lower if the GCM data is not dynamically downscaled
 > prior to applying bias correction.

-With respect to extreme indices such as the 1-in-10 year event or the most extreme percentiles (e.g. 99th or 1st) of daily precipitation, both the univariate bias correction methods do a similar job of
+With respect to extreme rainfall indices such as the 1-in-10 year event, R95pTOT, R99pTOT, R10mm, R20mm
+or the most extreme percentiles (e.g. 99th or 1st)
+of daily precipitation,
+both the univariate bias correction methods do a similar job of